Ashford Hospitality Trust, Inc. (NYSE:AHT) Short Interest Down 99.7% in June

-Ashford Hospitality Trust, Inc. (NYSE:AHT) was the target of a significant decline in short interest in the month of June.
+Ashford Hospitality Trust, Inc. (NYSE:AHT) was the target of a large decline in short interest in the month of June.
 As of June 30th, there was short interest totalling 10,000 shares, a decline of 99.7% from the June 15th total of 3,890,000 shares.
-Based on an average daily volume of 36,550,000 shares, the short-interest ratio is currently 0.0 days.
+Based on an average trading volume of 36,550,000 shares, the short-interest ratio is presently 0.0 days.

+AHT has been the topic of several recent analyst reports.
+Robert W. Baird reissued a “hold” rating and set a $3.00 target price on shares of Ashford Hospitality Trust in a research note on Friday, March 19th.
+Zacks Investment Research upgraded Ashford Hospitality Trust from a “sell” rating to a “hold” rating in a report on Tuesday, May 25th.
+Finally, B. Riley boosted their target price on Ashford Hospitality Trust from $3.00 to $5.00 and gave the company a “neutral” rating in a research report on Tuesday, June 15th.

-Ashford Hospitality Trust’s stock is set to reverse split on the morning of Monday, July 19th.
+Ashford Hospitality Trust shares are going to reverse split on Monday, July 19th.
 The 1-10 reverse split was announced on Monday, July 19th.
-The number of shares owned by shareholders will be adjusted after the market closes on Monday, July 19th.
+The number of shares owned by shareholders will be adjusted after the closing bell on Monday, July 19th.

-AHT has been the subject of several recent analyst reports.
-B. Riley upped their target price on shares of Ashford Hospitality Trust from $3.00 to $5.00 and gave the stock a “neutral” rating in a report on Tuesday, June 15th.
-Zacks Investment Research raised Ashford Hospitality Trust from a “sell” rating to a “hold” rating in a research note on Tuesday, May 25th.
-Finally, Robert W. Baird reiterated a “hold” rating and set a $3.00 target price on shares of Ashford Hospitality Trust in a research report on Friday, March 19th.

-In other news, Director Benjamin J. Md Ansell purchased 50,000 shares of the stock in a transaction on Wednesday, April 14th.
-The shares were acquired at an average price of $2.15 per share, with a total value of $107,500.00.
-Following the completion of the acquisition, the director now directly owns 83,215 shares of the company’s stock, valued at $178,912.25.
-The acquisition was disclosed in a document filed with the SEC, which is available at this hyperlink.
-Also, CAO Mark Nunneley sold 67,641 shares of the company’s stock in a transaction that occurred on Wednesday, June 2nd.
-The stock was sold at an average price of $6.00, for a total transaction of $405,846.00.
-Insiders own 1.70% of the company’s stock.
+Ashford Hospitality Trust (NYSE:AHT) last posted its quarterly earnings data on Monday, May 3rd.
+The real estate investment trust reported ($1.10) earnings per share for the quarter, beating analysts’ consensus estimates of ($1.44) by $0.34.
+As a group, analysts anticipate that Ashford Hospitality Trust will post -0.6 earnings per share for the current year.

 Ashford Hospitality Trust is a real estate investment trust (REIT) focused on investing predominantly in upper upscale, full-service hotels.